-Flint woman claims to be humiliated after flying American Airlines
+Flint woman says she was humiliated after flying American Airlines

 She's paralyzed from an auto-immune disease and says rather than accommodating her -- American Airlines employees humiliated and hurt her.

 Dajinique Cannamore has trouble getting around.
 An auto-immune disorder paralyzed her from the waist down.
-She says there's another serious side effect when she's stressed.
+She said there's another serious side effect when she's stressed.

-"My throat swells up, my tong swells up, and my airways is compromised.
+"My throat swells up, my tong swells up and my airways is compromised.
 It goes to really bad really fast," Cannamore said.

 She didn't want the disorder to stop her from seeing the world.
 Cannamore planned to have a relaxing 22nd birthday on a cruise.
 She booked a flight out of Detroit through American Airlines to Florida.